Sarah Taylor Ellis

 As a musical director, Sarah has worked on classic and new musicals, plays with music, actor-muso pieces, and concerts in venues including the UK's National Theatre, 54 Below, Two River Theater, and universities and schools across the US and UK.
 Sarah is also the Music Supervisor for the cult favorite Fellowship!
 The Musical Parody of The Fellowship of the Ring.
 As a dramaturg, Sarah has supported the development of innovative new plays and musicals ranging from Psittacus Productions' Pulitzer Prize-nominated Cyclops: A Rock Opera to the anarchist song cycle Untuned Ears Hear Nothing But Discord, which Tony Award-winner Lindsay Mendez premiered in Lincoln Center's 2015 American Songbook Series.
 Sarah's theater criticism and scholarship have been published in American Theatre, L.A.
 Weekly, Studies in Musical Theatre, and anthologies with Palgrave and Routledge.
-Her monograph Doing the Time Warp: Strange Temporalities and Musical Theatre will be published by Methuen Drama in 2021.
+Her monograph Doing the Time Warp: Strange Temporalities and Musical Theatre was published by Methuen Drama in early 2022.